-- The extended time until end of September to submit your return through a Steuerberater does not apply to using a Lohnsteuerverein.
+- The extended submission regulation does not apply to using a Lohnsteuerverein.

-Membership of a Lohnsteuerverein varies from association to association but as a rule of thumb, expect to pay between €200 and €300 per year.
+Membership of a Lohnsteuerverein varies but expect to pay between €200 and €300 per year.

-Disclaimer: Neither myself as the author of this article, nor Live Work Germany as a business, are qualified to provide tax advice in accordance with German law.
-We cannot provide specialist tax services beyond any of the general tips contained herein.
-If in doubt, we strongly recommend you consult a professional tax advisor.
+Disclaimer: Live Work Germany is not qualified to provide tax advice beyond any of the general tips contained in this article.
+If in doubt, consult a professional tax advisor.
 They are expensive for a reason.